-A study on the effectiveness of HIFU treatments in people from South Korea found that the procedure worked best to improve wrinkles around the jaws, cheeks and mouth.
+A study on the effectiveness of HIFU treatments in people from South Korea found that the procedure worked best for improving wrinkles around the jaws, cheeks and mouth.
 The researchers compared standardized photographs of the participants from before the treatment with those from 3 and 6 months after the treatment.

 The effectiveness of a HIFU treatment

 Another study evaluated the effectiveness of a HIFU treatment after 7 days, 4 weeks and 12 weeks.
 After 12 weeks, the participants' skin elasticity had improved significantly in all treated areas.

 Other researchers studied 73 women and two men who underwent HIFU treatments.
-Doctors who evaluated the results reported an improvement of 80% in facial and neck skin, while satisfaction among the participants was 78%.
+Physicians evaluating the results reported an improvement of 80% in face and neck skin, while satisfaction among participants was 78%.

 There are different HIFU machines on the market.
 One study compared the results of two different devices by asking clinicians and people who had undergone HIFU treatment to evaluate the effects.
 Although participants reported differences in pain levels and overall satisfaction, the researchers concluded that both devices were effective in tightening the skin.

 It is worth noting that each of the above studies involved only a relatively small number of participants.